anasdove2020/songcry/Fans - Feature.md

 GIVEN user is on Set Password Page,
 As a new user,
 I want to click the back button
-so that I can return to the Set Username Page.
+so that I can return to the Set Email Page.

 **Acceptance Criteria:**
 - AC 1: Back button is visible and accessible
-- AC 2: Back button click navigates to Set Username Page
+- AC 2: Back button click navigates to Set Email Page
 - AC 3: Previous password input state is cleared for security
-- AC 4: Navigation maintains user's username and role selection context
+- AC 4: Navigation maintains user's email and role selection context

 ---